 How do you know if someone needs help?
-Our First Lady advocates that we should know the five signs:
+There are five signs to pay attention to:

 1) There is a change in their personality